-The financial report is a general purpose financial report, which has been prepared in accordance with the requirements of the Australian Charities and Not-for-Profit Commission Act 2012, Australian Accounting Standards - Reduced Disclosure Requirements and other authoritative pronouncements of the Australian Accounting Standards Board.
+The financial report is a general purpose financial report, which has been prepared in accordance with the requirements of the Australian Charities and Not-for-Profit Commission Act 2012, Australian Accounting Standards - Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities and other authoritative pronouncements of the Australian Accounting Standards Board (AASB).
 The Group is a not-for-profit, private sector entity which is not publicly accountable.
-Therefore, the consolidated financial statements for the Group are general purpose financial statements that have been prepared in accordance with Australian Accounting Standards - Reduced Disclosure Requirements ("AASB - RDRs").
+Therefore, the consolidated financial statements for the Group are general purpose financial statements that have been prepared in accordance with Australian Accounting Standards - Simplified Disclosures.

-The accounting policies are consistent with those disclosed in the Financial Report 2020, except for the impact of all new and amended standards and interpretations.
-The adoption of these standards and interpretations did not result in significant changes to the Group's accounting policies, other than as disclosed below.
+The accounting policies are consistent with those disclosed in the Financial Report 2021, except for the impact of all new and amended standards and interpretations.
+The adoption of these standards and interpretations did not result in significant changes to the Group's accounting policies.